woodrush/lambdavm/README.md

 LambdaVM is a programmable virtual CPU written as a closed untyped lambda calculus term.
 It supports an extended version of the [ELVM](https://github.com/shinh/elvm) instruction set and architecture written by [Shinichiro Hamaji](https://github.com/shinh).
-Using LambdaVM, you can enjoy assembly programming to write programs for lambda calculus.
+Using LambdaVM, you can enjoy assembly programming to write programs in untyped lambda calculus.

 LambdaVM supports 8 instructions including standard I/O and virtual memory operations, and has an arbitrarily configurable ROM/RAM address size and word size, and an arbitrarily configurable number of registers.